-Committed to incorporating sustainable energy into their business, GM set out to transform their Allen County assembly plant into a co-generation, sustainable facility.
+GM set out to transform Fort Wayne Assembly into a co-generation, sustainable facility.
 Powered by methane gas pumped from roughly 8 miles away, the facility was the first plant of its kind to use methane gas produced by landfills to generate electricity.

 The highly complex methane system relies upon four 20-cylinder combustible engines attached to four generators, which were furnished and installed by Shambaugh’s team.
 The piping and electrical work for these generators has become the prototype installation for other GM facilities around the nation.

 - Paralleling switchgear